Aishwarya-Patil27/Aishwarya-Patil27/README.md

 - 🚀 I’m on a mission to transform data into actionable insights and innovative solutions.

-- 🔭 I’m currently looking for **a SWE intern in Summer 2024**
+- 🔭 I’m currently interested in internship / co-op focused on Data related roles for Fall 2024.

-- 🤝 With knowledge in **full-stack development**, I offer the best projects resulting in quality work.

 - 📊 Data wizardry: Crafting compelling visual stories through tools like Tableau and MS Power BI.

-- 🌱 Currently enhancing my knowledge in data analysis and processing with tools like Pandas, NumPy, and SQLAlchemy.
+- 🌱 Currently enhancing my knowledge in data analysis and processing with tools like Pandas, NumPy, SQLAlchemy and Matplotlib.

 - 💡 Passionate about leveraging technology to solve real-world problems, from enhancing user experiences to optimizing business processes.

-- 👨‍💻 All of my projects are available at [https://aishwarya27.github.io/MyPortfolio] (https://aishwarya27.github.io/MyPortfolio)
+- 👨‍💻 All of my projects are available at https://aishwarya27.github.io/MyPortfolio

 - 📫 How to reach me **aishwaryan2015dhl@gmail.com**